tbal999/flowtocsv/README.md

 # flowtocsv / flowcrunch
 This is an MRASCO ETL library that can convert MRASCO flows into CSV files.
-Then you can load them into SQL to do automation / analysis...
+Then you can load them into SQL to do automation / analysis.

 <b>DOCUMENTATION:</b>
 https://pkg.go.dev/github.com/tbal999/flowtocsv